I believe in Santa Claus. I always have, I always will.

 This morning when I woke up an old poem I wrote years ago came to my head:

-of our own pain
+After we see the beauty of our own pain then we begin

 The image of a painting I did that was based on that poem also flashed through my mind.
 Here it is: